cztomczak/cefpython/api/JavascriptBindings.md

 ## Introduction

 With this class you can expose python functions, objects and data.
 Binding is made to javascript "window" object.
-Instantiate this class and pass it to [cefpython](cefpython.md).CreateBrowserSync().
+Instantiate this class and pass it using [Browser](Browser.md).SetJavascriptBindings().
 See also [javascript callbacks](JavascriptCallback.md).

 To initiate communication from python, when there is no javascript callback available yet, use [Frame](Frame.md).ExecuteJavascript() or [Frame](Frame.md).ExecuteFunction().
 To get main frame for browser call [Browser](Browser.md).GetMainFrame().